Updated: 25 May 2023 & medically reviewed by Dr. Celeste Small

 Warm, flushed skin

-Continuous abuse of hydrocodone over a long period can have lasting effects on brain functionality, as well as mood and thought patterns and physical health.
+Continuous abuse of hydrocodone over a long period can have lasting effects on brain functionality and mental health, as well as mood and thought patterns and physical health.

 Effects of long-term hydrocodone abuse